ubaldop/little-scm-garden/notes.md

 #### Page 133

-In the last example of the page there's the definition of `rember` in the form of a curried lambda over `instert-g`.
+In the last example of the page there's the definition of `rember` in the form of a curried lambda over `insert-g`.
 Here, the authors ask:

 > What role does #f play?